 Nuclear facility projects

 Teollisuuden Voima Oyj initiated investigations concerning the construction of a new plant at the Olkiluoto nuclear power plant area in Eurajoki at the end of the 1990s, and filed an application for a Government decision-in-principle with the Government in November 2000.
-In February of the following year, STUK provided a preliminary safety assessment for the Government decision-in-principle, in which the preliminary plans and designs related to the plant were assessed and the major safety concerns were raised.
+In February 2001, STUK provided a preliminary safety assessment for the Government decision-in-principle, in which the preliminary plans and designs related to the plant were assessed and the major safety concerns were raised.
 The Government issued a favourable decision-in-principle in 2002, which was subsequently ratified by Parliament.